leo-arch/hosts/README.md

 -e, --edit: Edit the MAC addresses file

-With no arguments, network hosts will be listed, showing the following data: custom hostname, IP address, MAC address, and MAC vendor.
+With no arguments, local network hosts will be listed, showing the following data: custom hostname, IP address, MAC address, and MAC vendor.